danielparks/puppet-rustup/README.md

-# Manage Rust with `rustup`
+# Puppet module to manage Rust with `rustup`

-This manages Rust installations with the [`rustup` tool][].
+This manages [Rust][] installations with the [`rustup` tool][].
 There are two ways to use it:

-  * With standard, per-user installations.
-Each user has their own installation in their home directory that is entirely separate from every other installation.
+  * **Per-user installations.** Each user has their own installation in their home directory that is entirely separate from every other installation.
+This is how the `rustup` tool expects to be used.
-  * With a global installation.
-Users are able to access shared toolchains and targets, but will not be able to change any of them.
+  * **Global installation.** Users are able to access shared toolchains and targets, but will not be able to change any of them.
 Users can still use `cargo install`, but the installed tools will only be accessible to themselves.
+The `rustup` tool is not designed to be used this way, but it seems to work fine.

 ## Usage